dokun1/ForwardSwiftKueryDemo/README.md

 ## How-to

 You must have PostgreSQL running on your local machine, and you need to have it available on port 5432.
+You also must run `swift build` in the root directory of this repo to pull down the requisite dependencies.

 The database you access and the username are variable in the Kuery Demo.